670Mustangs/minibots/CurveStraightDrive.md

 ---
-title: Exercise 1: Debugging CurveStraightDrive
+title: CurveStraightDrive
-parent: Exercises
+parent:Exercises
 has_children: false
 nav_order: 1
 ---

-# What's wrong with this command?
+# CurveStraightDrive: What's wrong with this command?

 Take a look at this code below.
 Then, do your best to answer these questions: